-Cornell's Empathy, Assistance, and Referral Service (EARS) will begin a new model of peer support in Fall 2021.
+Cornell's Empathy, Assistance, and Referral Service (EARS) began a new model of peer support in Fall 2021.
 EARS is a student-run organization wholeheartedly committed to building communities of support, belonging, and well-being at Cornell.

 What is the new EARS model?